Xfers/cloudhsm-service-go/README.md

 # run the server with the verifier services
 ./hsm-service serve --mode verifier --k1 testpublic.pem --k2 testpublic1.pem

+# if you want to run the server in the background and log to dev/null add this
+> /dev/null 2>&1 &

  ```

  ## How to run the commands